 Fig. 2: Concrete surfaces with different depths of erosion.
 Photo courtesy of VDZ

 Concrete deterioration increases as the pH of the acid decreases from 6.5.
 In fact, no hydraulic cement concrete, regardless of its composition, will hold up for long if exposed to a solution with a pH of 3 or lower.
 To protect concrete from such severely acidic environments, surface treatments are often used.
 Many treatments are available and details are given in PCA’s Effects of Substances and Guide to Protective Treatment, IS001.

 German researchers tried to improve the resistance of concrete pipes exposed to long-term acid attacks in a pH range between 4.5 and 6.5.
 The fundamental solution of increasing chemical resistance by lowering concrete’s permeability was used to optimize concrete mix designs.
 The objective was to keep the erosion rate so low that a service life of about 100 years could be achieved (Fig. 2).
 It was found that a significant improvement in acid resistance can be achieved by carefully controlled use of fine supplementary cementitious materials.
 The main reason for the increased acid resistance of the concrete investigated was the formation of a very dense hardened cement paste and aggregate interface with very low porosities.
-The use of slag cement increased acid resistance as well as portland cements with silica fume (up to eight percent by mass of cementitious material) or fly ash.
-For more information or to access the report click here.
+The use of slag cement increased acid resistance as well as portland cements with silica fume (up to 8 percent by mass of cementitious material) or fly ash.

 Carbonation by Contact with Water